anthonycoffey/property-manager-pro/memory-bank/progress.md

     2. The `signUpWithInvitation` callable Cloud Function was updated to manage invited user sign-ups (both email/password and social sign-on), ensuring immediate and correct association with an organization, roles, and multi-tenant profile creation.
 *   **2025-05-24 (Admin PM Management Overhaul):** Implemented the Admin Property Manager Management panel overhaul as per `docs/04-admin-pm-management-plan.md`.
 This included adding an organization selector, a new `revokeInvitation` Cloud Function, and refactoring the `PropertyManagerManagement.tsx` component to remove manual PM creation and introduce a unified, organization-scoped list for managing active PMs and pending invitations with appropriate actions (Update, Delete, Revoke).
 *   **2025-05-24 (Organization Management & Functions Refactor):** Implemented CRUD operations for Organizations in the Admin panel.
 Refactored all Firebase Functions into a modular, per-file structure.
 Added `updateOrganization` and `deactivateOrganization` Cloud Functions.
 Corrected TypeScript import issues and interface definitions.
-*   **2025-05-24 (Social Sign-On for Invitation Acceptance):** Added Google and Microsoft social sign-on options to the `AcceptInvitationPage.tsx`.
-Updated the `signUpWithInvitation` Cloud Function to support this flow by handling pre-authenticated users and ensuring email consistency with the invitation.
+*   **2025-05-24 (Social Sign-On & Email Pre-fill for Invitation Acceptance):**
+    *   Added Google and Microsoft social sign-on options to the `AcceptInvitationPage.tsx`.
+    *   Updated the `signUpWithInvitation` Cloud Function to support this flow by handling pre-authenticated users and ensuring email consistency with the invitation.
+    *   Implemented a new `getInvitationDetails` Cloud Function to fetch the invited email.
+    *   The `AcceptInvitationPage.tsx` now calls `getInvitationDetails` to pre-fill and make the email field readonly, enhancing UX and data integrity.
+    *   Resolved the `UserCredential` import error.

 ## 6. Immediate Next Steps